Every year at LAPP we estimate Plan costs by setting assumptions with our actuary and we complete an actuarial valuation.

 In the years an actuarial assessment is filed with the CRA, we complete a report called an Actuarial Valuation Report.
 In the years that the assessment is done only for our own monitoring purposes, we prepare a Management Information Report.

-Based on the valuation, we decide what contributions rates will be.
+Based on the valuation, the Sponsor Board decides what contributions rates will be.

 Pension plans are only required to do an actuarial valuation once every three years, but LAPP does one annually to be sure we are always on top of any gap between what we hold in the Fund and what we estimate we will need to meet our pension obligation.